The Gray Areas of Patient Experiences

 Related to T4-only by itself like Synthroid, Levothyroxine, Eltroxin, Tirosint, and etc

-T4-ONLY USE: A strong gray area we have noticed: some who started on nothing but a T4 med did well, which others never did well from the beginning.
+T4-ONLY USE: A strong gray area we have noticed: some who started on nothing but a T4 med did well, while others never did well from the beginning.
 Some on T4-only do well longer than others, too.
 But one given that has seemed to fit the majority (even if not for a minority)–symptoms creep up the longer they force their bodies to live for conversion alone.
 The gray area is when they creep up.
 T4 is not the active hormone: T3 is.
-And there are too many variables that will eventually inhibit the conversion of T4 to T3.
+And there are too many variables that will eventually inhibit the conversion of T4 to T3 in many.
 And a healthy thyroid gives some direct T3.

 Related to lab work

-WHEN TO DO THYROID LAB WORK IF ON NDT or T3: No, it’s not about a specific set of hours.
-For several years now, we learned it’s about taking our meds one day as usual (which is often two times a day for NDT, and three for T3, but there are variations—those gray areas), then doing labs first thing the next morning.
+WHEN TO DO THYROID LAB WORK IF ON A WORKING NDT, T4/T3, or T3: No, it’s not about a specific set of hours.
+For several years now, we learned it’s about taking our meds one day as usual (which is often two times a day for NDT, and three for T3, but there are variations–those gray areas), then doing labs first thing the next morning.
 Why?
-After taking either NDT or T3, our free T3 levels are going to peak anywhere from 2-4 hours according to a variety of literature and observations…and then a slow fall for up to 12 hours–also in a variety of literature.
+After taking either NDT or T3, our free T3 levels are going to peak anywhere from 2-4 hours according to a variety of literature and observations…and then a slow fall for up to 12 hours OR MORE—also in a variety of literature.
 We want to see what we are holding onto and doing it the next morning has worked well.
 The only exception to taking our NDT or T3 the day before labs is that we “may” want to bring an evening dose to the afternoon, just in case.
 Not set it stone, but we do lean that direction to move the evening dose to the afternoon the day before we do labs.
 Bottom line: it’s not about a rigid range of hours before doing labs the next morning.

 Related to adrenals

 SYMPTOMS OF AN ADRENAL PROBLEM: There are some symptoms very common between individuals, others not so common.
-More common symptoms for most (though not all) can be feeling tired when waking up in the morning; feeling more emotionally reactive, argumentative, irritable, and/or defensive; more sensitive to bright lights or loud noises; noticing more heart palps; either having a hard time falling asleep at bedtime, or waking up the next hour or two after falling asleep; waking up in the middle of the night…..those are just a few.
+More common symptoms for “most” (though not “all”) can be feeling tired when waking up in the morning; feeling more emotionally reactive, argumentative, irritable, and/or defensive; more sensitive to bright lights or loud noises; noticing more heart palps; either having a hard time falling asleep at bedtime, or waking up the next hour or two after falling asleep; waking up in the middle of the night…..those are just a few.

 LENGTH OF TIME TO LOWER HIGH CORTISOL: Lowering high cortisol is typically NOT about taking supplements for months and months (Gray area: high ongoing stress like lyme, poorly managed autoimmune, infections, etc. may required extended treatment).
 High cortisol can often come down in a matter of a week to a few weeks.
 We also treat the cause while lowering it.